-For our new Family Inventors’ Lab class, we have built a fun tool,which encourages the kids to tinker – see my last post for how kids play with a wind tube.
-This post is about the tinkering process we’re on to build and refine our wind tube.
-We started with the directions from Exploratorium.
-We […]
+For our Family Inventors’ Lab class (a STEM class for preschool and kindergarten age), we have built a fun tool, which encourages the kids to tinker – see my last post for how kids play with a wind tube.
+This post is about the tinkering process we used to build and refine our DIY wind […]

 We’ve travelled to many children’s museums around the country, and our sons favorite exhibits are always the ones where fans or pneumatic tube systems shoot balls or scarves through tubes, like the “scarf poof” at Kidsquest, the Air-mazing Laboratory at Imagine in Everett, and this one at the Tacoma children’s museum: We started with the […]

 In Bellingham, WA, there’s a fascinating place called Mindport.
 It’s a little like an art gallery full of beautifully crafted exhibits… but unlike art galleries, you get to touch and interact with everything!
 It’s a little like a children’s museum where children are welcomed and can explore and play with everything… but the exhibits are […]